mnentwig/echeese61/README.md

 Fun project to turn Raspberry Pi into "Transistor Organ From Hell"

 # Motivation
 Germanium transistors brought a revolution to organ design, replacing cogs and wheels with solid state dividers, driven from LC oscillators that "almost" stayed in tune.
-But, consumer electronics still had a long way to go with the idea of reliability, and playing a vintage instrument nowadays is out of reach for most ordinary mortals and still a gamble for the rest ("how many keys will break today?")
+But, consumer electronics still had a long way to go with the idea of reliability, and playing a vintage instrument nowadays is out of reach for ordinary mortals and remains a gamble for the rest ("how many keys will break today?")

 But, the sound... it has a very unique quality that is impossible to replicate with conventional sample-playback synths because the relative phase between partials coming from the same oscillator is deterministic.